riteshsonar/Interview-Questions/Java/README.md

     Index = 2657860 & (16-1) = 4

-    The HashMap maintains an array also called a "bucket array" with each index position acting as a bucket Each bucket can hold mutliple node object using a linked list.

     Here are some other things to know about HashMaps:
      a) The default size of a HashMap is 16.